Switching from network-level to account-level tracking

 - The URL rules match the actual URLs for that brand/site.

-Step 4 – Create new account-level audience rules
+Step 3: Create account-level audience rules

 To create brand-specific retargeting audiences:

-For each account that should have its own audiences:
+- For each account that should have its own audiences:

 - Open Realize, and select that account (top, left).